kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ##### Prerequisite testing updates

 None.
-The DRA scheduler plugin and `ResourceSlice` validation already have unit and integration coverage; new tests are additive.
+The DRA scheduler plugin, `ResourceSlice` and `ResourceClaim` validation already have unit and integration coverage; new tests are additive.

 ##### Unit tests